 Alamo Springs Café's Roasted Garlic Crostini with Goat Cheese

-Make the roasted garlic puree Preheat the oven to 375°F. Slice the tops off of each garlic bulb and place in a 9-by-13-inch pan.
+- To make the roasted garlic puree: Preheat the oven to 375°F. Slice the tops off of each garlic bulb and place in a 9-by-13-inch pan.
 Drizzle with the olive oil and toss to coat.
 Bake for 50 to 60 minutes, or until the garlic bulbs are very tender, but not overly browned.
 Test by carefully giving a bulb a gentle squeeze while protecting your hand with a folded kitchen towel or an oven glove.
 Remove from the oven and let cool.

-Make the crostini Preheat the oven to 375° F. Brush the bread slices with the olive oil and sprinkle lightly with basil powder.
+- To make the crostini: Preheat the oven to 375° F. Brush the bread slices with the olive oil and sprinkle lightly with basil powder.
 Arrange them on a baking sheet.
 Bake for 12 to 15 minutes, or until golden brown.
 Remove from the oven and let cool completely.

-NOTE You can also provide other fun toppings in small dishes like olive tapenade, roasted red peppers, balsamic vinegar, red pepper flakes, thinly sliced fresh basil, etc., so guests can customize their own crostini.
+You can also provide other fun toppings in small dishes like olive tapenade, roasted red peppers, balsamic vinegar, red pepper flakes, thinly sliced fresh basil, etc., so guests can customize their own crostini.
+This recipe is courtesy of Alamo Springs Café.